Doctor of Veterinary Medicine

 The contact hours in the course are high.
 There is also a strong expectation that students are devoting additional private/group study time outside these contact hours.

-In the first year of the DVM and for students in the Veterinary Bioscience specialisation, the contact hours are approximately 22 hours per week.
+In the first year of the DVM and for students in the Veterinary Bioscience major, the contact hours are approximately 22 hours per week.

 The second year of the DVM has approximately 28 contact hours per week